Creating a design¶

 inout

-ports are handled differently than in
+ports are handled differently than the in

 and out

-section, it must be included in external.ports.inout
+section, it must be included in the external.ports.inout

 is added (where n